sharetribe/flex-docs/src/docs/concepts-development/flex-environments/index.md

 ---
-title: Flex environments
+title: Sharetribe environments
-slug: flex-environments
+slug: sharetribe-environments
-updated: 2023-08-16
+updated: 2023-10-24
 category: concepts-development
 ingress:
-  What are Flex environments and the differences the three types have.
+  What are Sharetribe environments and the differences the three types have.
 published: true
 ---

-Flex environments are instances of your own marketplace, but with different functions.
-When you first create a Flex account, you have two
-environments: Test and Dev.
-When you are ready to go live, we will create a third environment: Live.
+Sharetribe environments are instances of your own marketplace, but with different functions.
+When you first create a Sharetribe account, you have one environment: Test.
+If you start customizing your marketplace with code, you can enable a second environment – Dev.
+Finally, when you are ready to go live, we will create a third environment: Live.

-The environment can be changed from the dropdown in the left corner of the topbar.
-Those who have access to multiple organizations can see the organization dropdown on the right.
+The environment can be changed from the dropdown in the top of the sidebar.

 ![Enviroment selection](./env-change.png)

 <info>

-**Organization** and **environment** are terms that are used to communicate which Flex marketplace you are looking at in Console.
+**Organization** and **environment** are terms that are used to communicate which Sharetribe marketplace you are looking at in Console.

 **Organization**: An entity that is created when you first create an account.
 This is where you can invite other admin users to work with.
 An